Nauder/ygomd-rush-frames/README.md

 - Rarity effects are currently removed rather than adapted to the new frame style
 - Some card types may require additional positioning adjustments
+- The card frame replacement may need to be redone after major game updates
+- There is no Ritual Pendulum support yet, a frame would need to be created for it

 ## Possible Future Improvements